watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 ------------------
 The GAC model consists of 1 ControlVolume0DBlock (process_flow) for the process flow of the water treatment train.
 The process flow includes 2 StateBlocks (inlet and outlet) which are used for mass and momentum balances.
-It also includes 1 StateBlock (adsorbed) for the solute that is adsorbed into the GAC parties.
+It also includes 1 StateBlock (adsorbed) for the solute that is adsorbed into the GAC particles.
 The material removed in the adsorbed state block is simulated as liquid phase solute but should be interpreted as solute that has adsorbed into the solid phase GAC particles.
 The steady state mass removal and replacement rate of the GAC itself is provided as a unit model variable and excluded from flowsheet material balances.
 Therefore, GAC is never included as a component in property package specifications.